raspberrypilearning/comic-character/en/step_4.md

 + Type in a superhero name or any other details on the form.

-+ When you click the Submit button, the form will be hidden and the summary section will be displayed.
++ When you click the Create button, the form will be hidden and the summary section will be displayed.

 + You should see the whole paragraph get updated to show your user their superhero summary.